Jeff Schroeder (television personality): The Amazing Race 16

-After Big Brother, Jeff has made appearances on several other CBS shows.
-Jeff, along with Jordan, appeared on The Amazing Race 16.
+After Big Brother, Jeff along with Jordan Lloyd, appeared on The Amazing Race 16.
 They came in seventh place.

 Big Brother 12–13

 In 2010, Jeff, along with Jordan, entered the Big Brother 12 house to host the fifth Power of Veto competition, "Lover's Lane".
 Later in 2010, Jeff became a part of the online CBS show Around the World for Free.
 In 2011, Jeff and Jordan returned to Big Brother, this time as HouseGuest for Big Brother 13.
 Their appearance was due to the "Dynamic Duos" twist, which saw three pairs from past seasons enter the House against eight new HouseGuests.
 Jeff was ultimately evicted during a Double Eviction on Day 55, earning seventh place.

-Online hosting
+Television and digital media

 Beginning Big Brother 14, Schroeder began hosting the online Big Brother recap show, Big Brother Live Chat, where he would interview houseguests after their evictions.
 The following season, he also began interviewing the houseguests before they entered the house.

-In 2014, following the exit of Parvati Shallow from the program, Schroeder took over as host of Survivor Live, a recap show similar to Big Brother Live Chat where Schroeder interviews the castaways the day following the episode in which they are voted off.
+In 2014, Schroeder took over as host of Survivor Live, a recap show similar to Big Brother Live Chat where Schroeder interviews the contestants that have been voted off the show the day following the episode.
 His first season hosting the show is for Survivor: San Juan del Sur.

+Schroeder and Jordan Lloyd run Jeff & Jordan TV, a YouTube channel featuring videos about their family life, reality television and their joint media projects.
+In 2023, they began hosting the weekly podcast Togethermess, covering marriage, parenting, popular culture.
+In 2026, they launched Couch Jury, a live Big Brother discussion and reaction program on Jeff & Jordan TV.